 „Concrete as the most widely used building material has this year perpetuated itself into the solid choice of the builder,” says the said chairman of the Concrete Association of Estonia Tiit Roots.„This year, a number of important buildings will be established.
 We expect them to take part in our competition,” added Roots.

-Conditions to enter the concrete building construction:
+Conditions to enter the concrete building contest:

 - Buildings – structures and constructions – that will be delivered to the owner during the year 2018;